Wedding Photographer in NYC Capturing Unscripted, Honest Moments

 5. The images, of course.
 Every wedding is different, and the images should be, too.
 I have no preconceived notions of what your photos need to look like.
 As spontaneous moments occur and the events of the day unfold, I’m there to capture them.
 My style mixed with your style and personality will always equal unique, individual images that look like no one else’s.

-If this sounds good to you.
-If something resonated as you were reading this list, and if my images feel like you, contact me.
+If this sounds good to you and you like the idea of a documentary wedding photographer who shoots in a natural, relaxed style; if something resonated as you were reading this list, and if my images feel like you, contact me.
 I’d love to speak with you about your plans and your vision for your wedding day.